Enabling 1 million young girls through food and technology

 Free Digital Code Clubs

 Clubs meet once a week for twelve weeks.
-They are run by volunteers in corporate organisations/ambassadors at schools, libraries, churches, and offers a safe environment for participants to engage with iamtheCODE’s unique digital wheel curriculum.
+They are run by volunteers in corporate organisations/ambassadors at schools, libraries, churches, and offer a safe environment for participants to engage with iamtheCODE’s unique digital wheel curriculum.
 Participants develop their digital skills and engage with STEAMED (Science, Technology, Engineering, Arts, Mathematics, Entrepreneurship, and Design) disciplines.

 iamtheCODE uses its tools and networks to collect data and track the progress of women and girls in tech globally.
 Additional funding will go toward establishing a digital platform to streamline input gathering and analysis.